Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 For 90% of cases, this is the way to go when we want to use a `Popover`.
-It is easy to set up and we don't have to manually control the popover position, or when to show or hide it.
+It is easy to set up and we don't have to manually control the popover position or when to show / hide it.

 The arrow character next to the `PopoverButton`s child indicates to the user that clicking it will reveal a popover.
-We can suppress this arrow by setting `PopoverButton::set_always_show_arrow` to `false`.
+We can hide this arrow by setting `PopoverButton::set_always_show_arrow` to `false`.

-`PopoverButton` lets us control the relative position of the popover by setting `PopoverButton::set_popover_position` to one of the following: `RelativePosition::ABOVE`, `RelativePosition::LEFT_OF`, `RelativePosition::RIGHT_OF`, `RelativePosition::BELOW`, which will place the popover above, left of, right of or below the button respectively.
+We will see one more use of `PopoverButton` in the [chapter on menus](06_menus.md), where we use it to control `PopoverMenu`, a specialized form of `Popover` that shows a menu instead of an arbitrary widget.

-We will see one more use of `PopoverButton` in the [chapter on menus](06_menus.md), where we use `PopoverMenu`, a specialized form of `Popover` that shows a menu instead of an arbitrary widget child.
+---

 ---